ngageoint/hootenanny-rpms/doc/config.md

 * `images`: Build arguments, tags, and other settings for container images
 * `maven`: Maven cache URL and SHA1 checksum

-Because this file is also used by [shell](../shell), any relevant variable should have an anchor property (`&`).
+Because this file is also used by [shell](../shell) build method (in addition to Vagrant), any relevant variable should have an anchor property (`&`).
 This allows a shell script to easily search for a value without using a YAML library.
 For example:

 ```yaml
 versions: